-- Use warm or cool wash only
+- Use warm or cool wash only.

-- Use mild or specific base layer detergent like Nikwax, depending on the type of material
+- Use mild or specific base layer detergent like Nikwax, depending on the type of material.

-- Avoid softeners, bleach
+- Avoid softeners, bleach.

-- Avoid dry wash
+- Avoid dry wash.

-- Line dry your base layer, avoid tumble dry
+- Line dry your base layer, avoid tumble dry.

-- Avoid ironing
+- Avoid ironing.

+So I hope you can find this article useful in making your purchase decision of the best base layer for snowboarding.
 I cannot stress enough the importance of getting a good base layer because it’s simply your long underwear, think about that they are the immediate layer next to your skin.
-So yes, please, try to consider these factors before buying: material, weight, and fitting so you can find a nice layer which can offer you both comfort and functions.
+Try to consider these factors before buying: material, weight, and fitting so you can find a nice layer that can offer you both comfort and functions.